 Research tells us that some level of germ exposure is beneficial to children as they grow.
 The science behind this “dirt is good” mantra boils down to the point that if you allow your kids to play outside and refrain from running after them with a giant bottle of hand sanitizer every five minutes, the germs they pick up in their natural environment will actually stimulate their immune system, making their bodies healthier.

-Clean hands are key
+Clean hands are key to fighting infections

 Teach your kids to wash their hands frequently.
 There’s a reason the U.S. Center for Disease Control (CDC) refers to handwashing as a do-it-yourself vaccine: It’s one of the biggest and easiest things you can do to reduce your chances of getting sick.